Create A Perfect 404 Error Page

 - The menu bar at the top of the page is the same at the rest of the site.
 Firstly this makes it clear that you have not accidentally left the site, and secondly it means that users who are familiar with the site can find their favorite sections quickly and easily.

-- Lower on the page there are six clear categories with the popular pages for each section listed; this makes it easy to scan across and down to locate (most likely) what you were looking for.
+- Lower on the page there are clear categories with the popular pages for each section listed; this makes it easy to scan across and down to potentially locate what you were looking for.

-- The search box top right is available for anything else.
+- There is a search box right in the middle of the page available for anything else.

 So Apple have all the bases covered when it comes to a perfect 404 page.
 Lets take a look at the reasons...